Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/01-board/README.md

 };
 ```

-It's time to test that this works (you see a rectangle with three titles)... it seems like a small thing but with less code I have made big mistakes :), in fact first pattern, the kanban does not take up the entire screen, but this is more application problem, the _body_ is a flex container, and we have to tell the root _div_ to take up all the space it can (we can set a _flex_ to 1), for this we can play with the dev tools.
+It's time to test that this works (you will see a rectangle with three titles)... it seems like a small thing but with less code I have committed bigger mistakes :), in fact first issue... the kanban does not take up the entire screen, but this is more an application lelve issue, the main `html` _body_ is a flex container, and we have to tell the root _div_ to take up all the space available (we can set a _flex_ to 1), you can play bit with the devtools and check results.

 Let's change it in the style sheet.